Connect with others who understand.

 • Includes blisters

-Dermatologists recommend that people with lupus take extra precautions with skin care, because a lupus rash can increase the risk of lupus disease activity and flare-ups, which may lead to long-term skin problems.
+Dermatologists recommend that people with lupus take extra precautions with skin care because a lupus rash can increase the risk of flare-ups, which may lead to long-term skin problems.
 Here are some recommendations to protect and care for your skin:

-• Quit smoking, which can worsen skin problems and reduce the effectiveness of some medications.
+• Quit smoking — Smoking can worsen skin problems and reduce the effectiveness of some medications.

 MyLupusTeam members have also shared how they manage this symptom.
 “Before I am done with my shower, I turn the water to a cooler temperature and rinse my hair and body.
 Then I pat dry and add lotion with oatmeal,” a member wrote.